 Watch Tex’s reaction and appeal to the Hispanic community to let the CDC know just exactly what they think of their demeaning and manipulative effort to get Spanish –speaking people to set aside their own common sense and parental intuition, and risk their health and that of their children by taking a Category C drug when pregnant that has no clear benefit for the average pregnant woman.

 Please watch Tex in the following video by Tex.

 If you are having trouble viewing this video click here or copy and paste this url into your browser: http://www.youtube.com/watch?v=tVmBTSrF6AA&feature=youtu.be

 English translation of the video

 I’m Thalia Michelle with Thinking Moms’ Revolution.

-“Un Amor Perdido” is an insulting and patronizing attempt to influence hispanics into getting a pregnacy flu shot.
+“Un Amor Perdido” is an insulting and patronizing attempt to influence Hispanics into getting a pregnancy flu shot.
 Using a telenovela format, the CDC tells an overly dramatic tale about an unvaccinated mother who dies of the flu while pregnant, leaving her family motherless.

 ~ Professor and Tex